dxiai/r-notebook/README.md

      --push .
 ```

 > **Important** When building on Apple Silicon-Macs, then Docker Desktop **MUST NOT** use the virtualization framework.
-The build process will fail otherwise.
+This significantly increases the built-time, but otherwise the build process fails with obscure errors.
 You find the general settings in the Docker Desktop settings.

 For pushing the results to the registry, you need to login to the registry first.
-For the github container registry you have to [generate a classic personal access token]https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), first.
+For the github container registry you have to [generate a classic personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), first.

 ## Customize